 Treatment should begin as soon as the tear is diagnosed.

-For the first three days after injury, you must apply anti-inflammatory measures such as rest, ice, and compression.
-Generally, we advise against NSAIDs such as ibuprofen as we don’t want to disturb the natural inflammatory healing process after a muscle is torn.
+You should apply anti-inflammatory measures for the first three days after the injury, including rest, ice, and compression.
+Generally, we advise against NSAIDS such as ibuprofen, as we don’t want to disturb the natural inflammatory healing process after a muscle is torn.

 Once the acute pain has settled, active rehabilitation strategies are started.
-Gentle stretching of the calf muscle will improve mobility and tightness.
+Gentle stretching of the calf muscle will improve mobility and reduce tightness.
 Graded strengthening will allow the scar tissue to mature and reduce the risk of a re-tear.
-Ususally we usually start with graded isometric strengthening (calf holds) and then progress to isotonic strengthening (calf raises).
-You must add weight to your body to achieve optimal calf strength and endurance before returning to dynamic activities such as running.
-Also, you should perform standing and seated calf exercises to target the soleus and gastrocnemius muscles.
+Ususally we start with graded isometric strengthening (calf holds) and then progress to isotonic strengthening (calf raises).
+You must add weight to your body to achieve optimal calf strength and endurance before resuming dynamic activities like running.
+Standing and seated calf exercises should also target the soleus and gastrocnemius muscles.
 Your therapist will give you strength goals to achieve before you can progress into plyometric activities, such as jumping and hopping.

 Other frequently asked questions about soleus muscle strain: